 The route of the canal follows relatively straight lines, but not the walk: between private sidewalks, underground tunnels under train tracks, such as those entering Marylebone Station, and the absence of docks, you will have to walk up and down quite often, admiring romantic houseboats and the surrounding architecture and maybe trying to imagine that once the boats used to move up the canal pulled by horses.
 Surreal no?

-The highest point of Primrose Hill is only 63 meters, and it’s therefore just a very slight climb, but the park and the city seen here are beautiful.
+The highest point of Primrose Hill is only 63 meters, making it a very slight climb; however, the park and the city seen from this vantage point are beautiful.
 The skyscrapers above are those of the City and Canary Wharf, continuously expanding like the rest of the West End.
 If in doubt, check the steel panel that details what you’re looking at.

-If you are in the mood for a sweet break, I recommend Primrose Bakery.
+If you’re in the mood for a sweet treat, I recommend Primrose Bakery.
 Their cupcakes are a must, and it’s the perfect location if you’re looking for colourful photos for your Instagram profile.

 Re-emerging from Camden Lock, you have to cross Camden High Street to find the next portion of the canal, squeezed between high modern buildings and with no pedestrian banks for a while.